 The Valley Catholic Drama Department produces two shows a year which they perform for the public and the Valley Catholic School community: a non-musical in the fall and a musical in the spring.

 Curtain times are 7 p.m. on Fridays and Saturdays and 2 p.m. on Sundays.
-Ticket prices are $10 for adults and $6 for students and seniors.
+Ticket prices are $10 for adults, $6 for students and seniors and $3 for children under five.
 Tickets are on sale now!

 The Valley Catholic Theatre Program